MrMikey59/Kindle-Book-List/README.md

 | isExtendedMYK | { True &#124; False } |
 | csrfToken | encodeURIComponent(csrf) |

-> Select one item within {} for your query.
+> **Note**: Select one item within {} for your query.
 Not all elements are required in the query.
 I haven't tested all possible queries, but the first 5 in the list do work well.

 # Data Elements (Fields)
 | Element | Description |